fxu1024/fxu1024.github.io/docs/base/iceberg2iceberg.md

 ![](../../assets/images/base/ice2ice018.png)

 - After the replication is completed, let's compare the number of records for table `tiger_airlines.countries_kafka_iceberg` on both the clusters.
 The results are both 252.
-It shows that `tiger_airlines.countries_kafka_iceberg` is the only table that meets the filter conditions and has been successfully synchronized to the target cluster.
+It shows that `tiger_airlines.countries_kafka_iceberg` is the only table that meets the replication filter and has been successfully transferred to the target cluster.

 ![](../../assets/images/base/ice2ice020.png)